 22. Whiplash (2014)

-For the ones who think competition and pushing limits is overrated, this astoundingly crafted movie by Damien Chazelle will keep you thinking long after you’d have hit the stop button.
-A brilliant and perhaps one of this best performances by J.K.
-Simmons takes it to an insanely new level.
+For the ones who think competition and pushing limits are overrated, this astoundingly crafted movie by Damien Chazelle will keep you thinking long after you’d have hit the stop button.
+Starring a ferocious J.K.
+Simmons in the supporting role, who takes the film to an insanely new level, ‘Whiplash’ is an incredibly inspiring experience.
 His character Terrence Fletcher’s selfish motivations and the ambitious reciprocation by his student Andrew Neiman (Miles Teller) keeps the fabric of this movie tugged and tense.
 The aggression will pump you up and the beats will keep your feet tapping.
-The conclusion shall leave you spell-bound by the way things bounce back, the beats pump you up and the resonance of the cymbals match the frequency of your thoughts.
+The conclusion will leave you with a lot of questions that will make you revisit the film again and again.

 Read More: Best Rags to Riches Movies of All Time